ABOUT THE PROJECT

 Sustainability research has tended to focus on concrete institutions, actors and practices – not on aspirational goals that bring little in terms of normative specificity, stable regime formation or compliance mechanisms.

 How can global governance through goals nonetheless be effective – and under which conditions?
-GLOBALGOALS has been designed to address this research question and break new ground in sustainability and global governance theories.
+GLOBALGOALS was designed to address this research question, breaking new ground in sustainability and global governance theories.

 RESEARCH